INDO3802 Indonesian In-country 6

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Unit rules

-- completion of one year of Indonesian language studies at this University
+- completion of one year of Indonesian language studies at this University or equivalent

 - Incidental fees

 - Incidental student fees and charges are costs incurred by students as part of their studies at UWA that are in addition to their tuition fees (further information is available here or contact your Faculty Office).